 A study has shown that a new drug for melanoma decreased the risk of death by 63 percent for people with advanced disease.
 The drug, an oral medical called vemurafenib, works by targeting and silencing a particular gene mutation associated with melanoma.
 Another study revealed that the FDA-approved ipilimumab (Yervoy™) bolsters the body’s immune system in fighting advanced melanoma.
 This therapy could extend life when combined with traditional chemotherapy.

-At Memorial Sloan Kettering, our doctors are able to easily and successfully treat basal cell carcinomas with currently available treatments.
+At Memorial Sloan Kettering, our basal cell carcinoma doctors and experts are able to easily and successfully treat basal cell carcinomas with currently available treatments.
 It’s a highly curable cancer with both surgical and nonsurgical therapies, especially if treated early.

 Which treatment is used depends on:

 - how deep the tumor is